maxtoroq/MvcAccount/docs/api/MvcAccount.Email.Change/SavedViewModel/README.md

 SavedViewModel Class
 ====================
-Holds data for the EmailSaved view.
+Holds data for the Saved view.

 Inheritance Hierarchy